viictorjimenezzz/pa-metric/README.md

 `PosteriorAgreement` extends the simple version with additional functionality through these parameters:

 - `optimizer`: Accepts a custom optimizer for the beta parameter.
 The optimizer must be provided as a partially-instantiated `torch.optim.Optimizer` object (using `functools.partial`), with parameter initialization deferred.
 If not specified, defaults to `torch.optim.Adam` with `lr = 0.1`.
-- `batch_size`: Controls the batch size for the data evaluation dataloader, defaulting to 16.
+- `batch_size`: Controls the batch size for the data evaluation dataloader, defaulting to `16`.
 - `num_workers`: Specifies the number of worker processes for the data evaluation dataloader.
 The system will automatically configure this value if not explicitly set.
 - `processing_strategy`: Determines the computation approach with three options:
-    - `"cpu"`: Executes the metric computation in a single local process
+    - `"cpu"`: Executes the metric computation in a single local process.
     - `"cuda"`: Enables parallel computation across multiple CUDA devices, supporting both ongoing optimization and new process groups.
-Custom configuration is possible by overriding `_multiprocessing_conf()`
+Custom configuration is possible by overriding `_multiprocessing_conf()`.
-    - `"lightning"`: Enables integration with the PyTorch Lightning framework, where device management is handled by the Lightning `Trainer` through `local_rank`
+    - `"lightning"`: Enables integration with the PyTorch Lightning framework, where device management is handled by the Lightning `Trainer` through `local_rank`.
 - `cuda_devices`: Specifies the CUDA devices for parallel processing.
-This parameter is mandatory when using either the `"lightning"` or `"cuda"` processing strategies.
+This parameter is mandatory when using either the `"lightning"` or `"cuda"` processing strategies..

 The full version of the metric can be integrated within a `pytorch-lightning` setup by setting `processing_strategy="lightning"`.
 Additionally, PA can also be obtained without modifying the structure of the `LightningModule`, but simply adding the `pametric.lightning.callbacks.metric.PA_Callback`.
 For additional integration options and utilities, refer to the `pametric/lightning/` directory.